 The current design standard in Alberta is the one percent flood, defined as a flood whose magnitude has a one percent chance of being equaled or exceeded in any year.
 Although it can be referred to as a 100-year flood, this does not mean that it will only occur once every hundred years.

-Modelled water elevations within a flood hazard area based on design flood (one percent flood event).
+Modeled water elevations within a flood hazard area based on design flood (one percent flood event).
 Design flood levels do not change as a result of development or obstruction of flows within the flood fringe.

 The portion of the flood hazard area outside of the floodway.
 Water in the flood fringe is generally shallower and flows more slowly than in the floodway.
 New development in the flood fringe may be permitted in some communities and should be flood-proofed.